 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.
+This shortage is because of several things, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?